jhphan/hello-world-gf/README.rst

 Hello World!
 Updated GeneFlow App
 =================================

-Version: 0.2
+Version: 0.3

-This is a basic GeneFlow app with an input.
+This is a basic GeneFlow app with an input demonstrating pipes.

 Inputs
 ------